 George and his Battalion disembarked for France on the 22nd September 1915 but within two months they were sent to Salonika, Greece, where they were to fight the Bulgarians who had overrun Serbia.

-He was wounded fighting in the Balkans and died on the 9th September 1916 of those wounds.
+He was wounded fighting in the Balkans and died on September 9th, 1916 of those wounds.
 He is buried in the SARIGOL MILITARY CEMETERY, KRISTON, Greece.
 Section A. Grave 75.

 He left a widow of Lilian Ann Harris (nee Hocking), of Trecrogo Farm, South Petherwin.